Chris Smalls: New York v. Amazon, Inc.

+Other ventures

+2025 Gaza Freedom Flotilla

+In July 2025, Smalls joined several other activists aboard the Gaza Freedom Flotilla, attempting to break Israel's blockade of the Gaza Strip amid the Gaza genocide.
+Between July 26 and 27, the IDF seized the ship, towed it to the Port of Ashdod, and detained the activists on board, vowing to deport them to their respective countries.
+Along with most of the detainees, Smalls refused to sign deportation papers, and went on a hunger strike to protest Israel's unlawful arrest of the crew and its starvation of Palestinians in Gaza.
+Smalls was one of the last two passengers to remain in Israeli custody, being expelled on July 31.

 Personal life

-Smalls was married for seven years, and has three children, including a set of twins.
-He is frequently seen wearing streetwear in the style of hip hop culture, and has said criticism of his appearance "really motivates me to continue dressing the way I do because I want y’all to understand it’s not about how I look" and that "If I was to run for president, I would look just like this ...
+Smalls was married for seven years and has three children, including a set of twins.
+He is frequently seen wearing streetwear in the style of hip hop culture and has said criticism of his appearance "really motivates me to continue dressing the way I do because I want y'all to understand it's not about how I look" and that "If I was to run for president, I would look just like this ...
 I'd walk in the White House with a pair of Jordans on because this is who I am as a person".

 Smalls is active on Twitter, where he tweets about the ALU and other labor organizing issues.